vhosakot/k8s_cisco_aci/README.md

 aci-containers-openvswitch-ttnrj                     1/1       Running            0          3m
 ```

+Make sure that the `my_cluster1` tenant is created in the "Tenants" tab in the ACI APIC fabric at https://10.23.231.5.

 #### (Optional) Check the state stored by the CCP ACI service in etcd database

 ```